TheOdinProject/curriculum/ruby/ruby.md

 Back to the point, the `-0800` above says that we created a new time for midnight on Valentine's Day but only from the perspective of someone on the West Coast of the USA... it was really 8am in Greenwich, England and according to every other computer in the world.
 You'll forget this stuff until you need it and that's fine.

-Use `.localtime` to display the `Time` object in whatever your local system time is (if it was created in UTC it will be different).
+Use `localtime` to display the `Time` object in whatever your local system time is (if it was created in UTC it will be different).

 ##### Exercises (in IRB)
 * How many days until your birthday?